• Skip to primary navigation

 Although you can’t surf at Coco beach, you can take a 50 minute boat ride to Witch’s Rock in Santa Rosa National Park, one of Costa Rica’s premiere surf spots.
 This is for intermediate and expert surfers.
 If you are a beginner or first timer, it is best to go to Tamarindo beach for lessons.

-Since Coco is a fishing village, the fishing is one of the best in Costa Rica.
-You can go in shore or off shore fishing to catch red snapper, mahi mahi, sailfish and more.
+Since Coco was a former fishing village and for the most part, still is, the fishing is one of the best in Costa Rica.
+You can go in shore or off shore fishing to catch red snapper, mahi mahi, tuna, sailfish and more.
+Go inshore fishing in the Gulf of Papagayo or go offshore sport fishing out in the Pacific Ocean.

 Other Activities

-Other activities to do in Playas del Coco are kayaking, sunset sailing, watching the sunset on the beach, happy hour and hanging out at the local park.
-There are also snorkeling tours and sunset sailing tours like Kuna Vela and Marlin del Rey.
+Other activities to do in the Coco area are kayaking, sunset sailing, watching the sunset on the beach, happy hour and hanging out at the local park.
+A popular catamaran sunset tour is with Marlin del Rey.

 Our favorite activity – beach hopping and snorkeling in Gulf of Papagayo

 Our favorite activity?
 Boating around the Gulf of Papagayo.
-This is the best way to experience all the wonders of this part of Costa Rica such as hidden white sand beaches, caves, amazing snorkel spots and marine wildlife.
+This is the best way to experience all the wonders of this part of Costa Rica such as hidden white sand beaches, caves, amazing snorkel spots and marine wildlife like sea turtles and dolphins.

 Day Trips

-When tourists come to Coco, they usually enjoy the beach/town for a day and the rest of the time, go on tours.
+When tourists come to Coco, they usually enjoy the beach/town for a couple days and the rest of the time, go on tours.

-Coco’s location makes it an excellent home base to explore national parks like Rincon de la Vieja, learning about Costa Rican culture and seeing wildlife at Hacienda El Viejo (get 7% off), ziplining at Diamante Eco adventure Park (Mytanfeet reader’s get 10% OFF) or hiking the blue Rio Celeste river.
+Coco’s location makes it an excellent home base to explore national parks like Rincon de la Vieja, learn about Costa Rican culture and see wildlife at Hacienda El Viejo (get 7% off), zipline at Diamante Eco adventure Park (get our 10% promo code), go ziplining/horseback riding/hot springs/mud baths at Vandara or Guachipelin, or walk the rainforest hanging bridges and see sloths on a Bijagua rainforest tour, visit the boiling mud pots in Rincon de la Vieja National Park or hike the blue Rio Celeste river.

 4 days (car not necessary)

-• Day 3: Rest, sleep in, do some shopping, walk around town.
-Food recommendations: El Coq, Best Burgers, Soda Teresita or Papagayo Seafood.
+- Day 3: Rest, sleep in, do some shopping, walk around town.
+Food recommendations: El Coq, Soda Teresita or Papagayo Seafood.

 1 week: using Coco as a homebase and renting a car.
 Lots of adventure!

-• Day 3: Rio Celeste hike.
+- Day 3: Rio Celeste hike.
 This is a full day activity with around 4.5 hours driving total.
+Alternative option is the easy hike at Rincon de la Vieja around the boiling mud pots, hot springs and mud baths.

 Even though Coco may look like a small quiet town during the day, it all changes at night.
 The biggest bars are El Ancla, Bambu, Coconutz and Zi Lounge.
 Coconutz is a sports bar with multiple TV’s everywhere and they always have some big game on.
 Zi Lounge has live music on the weekends and is a more chill atmosphere.

 All the bars are open with counter seating along the perimeter so you can have a drink, eat, and people watch to your heart’s content.
-Coconutz is a sports bar that always plays all sorts of games and matches and they have great craft beer (Angry Goatz).
+Coconutz is a sports bar that always plays all sorts of games and matches and they have great craft beer.

 During weekends and holidays, music blasts from all the bars and there’s always a party going on.
 Sometimes they’ll have live music and you can dance the night away.
 If you’re in Coco during Christmas and New Years, you’ll get to experience one of the biggest parties in Costa Rica!